BSHE 500 (2) Behavioral and Social Sciences in Public Health

 BSHE 540 (3) Research Methods in Health Promotion

 Provides a foundation in designing and conducting health behavior research.
 Students learn about various types of research, with an emphasis on conducting observational studies.
 The goals of the course include a) achieving competence in designing and implementing studies based on scientifically sound research methodologies and b) gaining the ability to critically evaluate health behavior research.

 Prerequisites: BSHE 520; BSHE 540; BSHE 532; BIOS 500.
 Provides students with theoretical and applied knowledge of measurement in the behavioral sciences and health education.
 Foundational knowledge of measurement is taught through the lens of theory.
 Students will review existing self-report measurement literature and adapt instruments to new populations.
 Students will learn how to locate and assess data from diverse sources.
 Specific emphasis will be placed on social determinants and longitudinal data.

 BSHE 554 (2) Social Marketing in Public Health

-Provides students with an overview of concepts and strategies used in social marketing and public health information campaigns.
-Emphasis is placed on developing skills to create consumer-oriented public health intervention efforts.
-These skills include formative research, audience segmentation, and channel analysis, and the application of behavioral theory.
+Provides students with an overview of concepts and strategies used in social marketing and public health information campaigns; emphasizes skills to create audience-oriented public health intervention efforts, including formative research, audience segmentation, channel analysis, and the application of behavioral theory.